- Eye Diseases Pictures Slideshow

 What are the complications of uveitis?

 Uveitis has many potentially serious complications that can lead to permanent, irreversible vision loss.
-For this reason, it is imperative that uveitis be treated rapidly and to the best extent possible.
+For this reason, it is imperative that uveitis be treated promptly and to the best extent possible.

 If the inflammation continues unchecked, complications may include sudden or chronic rises in eye pressure that can lead to permanent damage of the optic nerves, resulting in irreversible vision loss (glaucoma).
 The inflammation can also damage delicate cells on the cornea and retina, causing fluid buildup that blurs and damages the vision, sometimes irreversibly.